the French flag book cover

 Summary: Republic (page 2)

-In the same way, these three qualities—temperance, courage, and wisdom—are also found in the soul of the individual.
+These three qualities—temperance, courage, and wisdom—are likewise found in the soul of the individual.

-Although our soul is one, owing to the harmony of its various elements, it is not, however, absolutely simple.
+Although our soul is one, owing to the harmony of its various elements, it is not absolutely simple.
 These three parts of the soul correspond to the three classes of the city.

 - That by which the soul reasons: the rational element.